jgosmann/goppy/doc/usage.rst

 mean function and obtain the associated uncertainty:

 .. literalinclude:: pyplots/usage/fit.py
+   :lines: 3-

 .. plot:: pyplots/usage/fit.py

 Adding New Data to a Gaussian Process
 -------------------------------------

-When further data is obtained this can be added easily to the Gaussian process by using the :meth:`.OnlineGP.add` method:
+When further data is obtained, these can be added easily to the Gaussian process by using the :meth:`.OnlineGP.add` method:

 .. literalinclude:: pyplots/usage/add.py